JorkDev/Greenery-Dashboard/README.md

 Greenery Plant Store Admin Dashboard
 This repository contains the code for a responsive admin dashboard for a plant store created using ReactJS.
 The dashboard features a modern design with a main page, listing, stats, recent activity, top sellers, can customize your own profile and responsive layout that adapts to different screen sizes.
 It has multiple entries such a menu pages and setting pages, you can check charts, trends, billing and the contact of the customers.

-Features<br>
+Features

 * Modern design with a slideshow
 * Navigation menu
 * Responsive layout that adapts to different screen sizes
-* Multiple entries: Menu pages, Setting pages, Charts, Trends, Billing, Customer Contact<br>
+* Multiple entries: Menu pages, Setting pages, Charts, Trends, Billing, Customer Contact

 How to use?

 Clone the repository: